Ventus218/IO-monad-correct-implementation/README.md

       f(m.run()) // The only difference is here
 ```

-Note that object IO defines an apply function with one call-by-name parameter.

-This means that writing `IO(println("Hello"))` will construct an instance of IO without running `println`.
+Note that object `IO` defines an apply function with one call-by-name parameter.
+This means that writing `IO(println("Hello"))` will construct an instance of `IO` without running `println`.

-The error resides here, when the flatMap function of the bad implementation is called it will immediately evaluate `f` and therefore `m.run()` too.
+The error resides here, when the `flatMap` function of the bad implementation is called it will immediately evaluate `f` and therefore `m.run()` too.

-While the good implementation will just wrap those calls into a new IO instance without executing them.
+While the good implementation will just wrap those calls into a new `IO` instance without executing them.

 ### Why the for comprehension behaves differently?

+The version which uses for comprehension behaves differently (before running the computation it prints "Hello world") but still wrongly.

+The reason is that when the for comprehension will be desugared it will result in a call to `map` in the end.
+And the `map` function is automatically implemented in the `Monad` typeclass by means of the `flatMap`.